-Second – Salagdoong Beach is not only beach but also resort you can stay overnight or few days in one of the cottage, hotel room or your own tent and enjoy the place and its surroundings.
+Second – Salagdoong Beach is not the only beach but also resort you can stay overnight or a few days in one of the cottages, hotel room or your own tent and enjoy the place and its surroundings.

-There is nice restaurant offering local and international cuisine, too.
+There is a nice restaurant offering local and international cuisine, too.